All Episodes

 But there's a difference.

-There's a very big I'm sorry, I'm not finished.
+There's a very big difference.

-You can't say I'm not done.
+can't say I'm not done.

-This is something uh that I'm speaking about the number of reports that have taken place over the last couple of weeks.
+This is something that I'm speaking about the number of reports that have taken place over the last couple of weeks.

 I'm simply stating that there should be a certain level of responsibility in that process.

-This was not called on Jim.
+Brian, I called on Jim.

-Sure, the ABC report by Brian Ross, I think that was pretty misleading to the American people, and I think that it's very telling that that individual had to be suspended because of that reporting.
+And I think that it's very telling that that individual had to be suspended because of that reporting.

 I think that shows that the network took it seriously and recognized that it was a problem.

-Uh Don Lemon hosts a cable news show.
+Don Lemon hosts a cable news show.

 I'm like, he's a reporter.